Prosecutors: Hawaii man led meth ring while councilman

 Arthur Brun led a major drug-trafficking conspiracy involving 11 other defendants since at least June 2019, while serving as an elected member of the Kauai County Council, U.S. Attorney for Hawaii Kenji Price said.

-Brun, vice chair of the council’s Public Safety and Human Services Committee, was scheduled to be arraigned Friday in U.S. court in Honolulu.
-It was not immediately clear if he has an attorney.
-No one immediately returned a voicemail left Friday on his cellphone while he was in custody.
+Brun, vice chair of the council’s Public Safety and Human Services Committee, pleaded not guilty in U.S. court in Honolulu.

+Brun is a “politician who led a drug trafficking organization in the very community he was elected to represent,” Price said.

-Prosecutors intend to ask the judge to order Brun held without bail.
-They say in court documents that Brun obtained meth from a leader of the United Samoan Organization gang and had the drugs mailed to Hawaii from California.
+Prosecutors intend to ask the judge to order Brun held without bail at a detention hearing scheduled for next week.
+They say in court documents filed Friday that Brun obtained meth from a leader of the United Samoan Organization gang and had the drugs mailed to Hawaii from California.

 Another co-defendant is a convicted felon who Brun used for protection, prosecutors said.